 Your drainage charge is based upon the amount and percent of impervious cover at your address.
 The Watershed Protection Department gets this information through a combination of aerial photography, LIDAR data and development records.
 We review and update our data on an ongoing basis as more information becomes available.

 There have been very few errors reported to us since we initiated the new drainage charge system in November 2015.
-Corrections in the first year represent less than 1% of our accounts.
+Corrections represent less than 1% of our accounts each year.

 If, for any reason, you think there’s an error in your drainage charge, please call 512-494-9400 to let us know.
 This is the first step to initiate a review of your account.
 Here are some things you may want to be aware of, before you call:

 - You can check the impervious cover at your property using the "Find My Drainage Charge" tool.

 - The monthly charge per square foot of impervious cover is less than a penny, so small discrepancies in the amount of impervious cover may have little impact on your bill.

 - We may be able to lower your bill if you have an uncovered wood deck or an unpaved section on your driveway.

 - Frequently, there is no change to the drainage charge after a review.

 - Occasionally, the drainage charge increases after a review.
 This typically happens when we are reviewing impervious cover in one area of the property, but discover impervious cover in another area, sometimes covered by trees or newly built.